-The most crucial thing is to have a budget, regardless of whether you have made the decision to purchase land in Lagos or another region of the nation.
-The true question is whether you have the money available to purchase a piece of property.
+The most crucial thing is to have a budget, regardless of where you have decided to purchase a land be it in Lagos or any other region of the nation.
+The true question to ask yourself is: Do I have the available money to purchase a piece of property?

 No matter how much money you may have saved, it is always necessary to do your study on the cost of purchasing land and the additional costs related to it.
 A budget acts as a road map and enables you to use your resources as efficiently as possible.

 Examples of additional expenses to take into account when creating your budget are;